 i=1.
 Therefore, initially 1 gets initialized to a variable i.
 So i=1

-- Now the execution of second statement or the execution of while loop, begins
+- The execution of the second statement, or the execution of the while loop, now begins.

 - That is, the statement

 print(i)prints the value of i.
-That is, 1 gets printed on output
+That is, 1 get printed on the output.

-- Since all the statements of while loop, gets executed.
-Therefore program flow again evaluates the conditional expression of the loop with new value of i
+- Because the while loop's statements are all executed.
+Therefore, the program flow again evaluates the conditional expression of the loop with a new value of i.

-- This process continues, until the condition evaluates to be False
+- This process continues until the condition is evaluated as false.

-Important - Don't forget to update (increment/decrement) the loop variable from inside the body of the while loop.
-Otherwise, the loop continue its execution forever.
+Important: Don't forget to update (increment or decrease) the loop variable from inside the body of the while loop.
+Otherwise, the loop would continue its execution forever.

-Here is another example on while loop.
-This program receives an input from user.
-And the program continues receiving input from user until user enters learning python as input:
+Here is another example of a while loop.
+This program receives input from the user.
+And the program continues receiving input from the user until the user enters "learning Python" as input:

 print("Hey!
 Welcome") print("What are you doing here ?") what = input() while what != "learning python": what = input("What ?\n") print("Right.")

 Here are some sample runs of the above while loop example in Python.
-Here is the initial output produced by above program:
+Here is the initial output that the aforementioned program produced:

-As again the second input too is not equal to the string provided in while loop's conditional expression.
-Therefore program again will receive the input.
+Again, the second input is not equal to the string provided in the while loop's conditional expression.
+As a result, the program will receive input once more.
 Here is the third sample run.
-But this time with required input, that is learning python:
+But this time with required input, that is "learning python"

-If the conditional expression of the while loop always evaluates to be True, then the loop goes for infinite execution.
+If the conditional expression of the while loop always evaluates to true, then the loop goes for infinite execution.
 For example,

 while True: statement(s)